 Below are UK, US and South African based charities who accept knitted and crocheted items, as well as other handcrafted items.

 Oxfam no longer send knitted tops or blankets abroad, but if you want to knit blankets they will accept them and sell them at music festivals such as Glastonbury, where they are very popular.
 Sewers could also make bunting which is becoming increasingly popular with fans of vintage style.
 They also accept hand knitted goods to sell in their shops in the UK and have some patterns on their website for items that will go down well.

-Provide teddies for sick children in mainly Africa, Eastern Europe and Asia.
-Contact them to find a local collecters for your knitted teddies, or if you are a charity who would like to send teddies to children.
+Teddies for Tragedies A central contact point for charities who send teddies to children in need.
+Contact them to find a local collecter for your knitted teddies, or if you are a charity who would like to send teddies to children.
 They offer their own pattern, as teddies need to be a specific size.

-A small group of volunteers that knit and crochet clothing for premature babies, who find it particularly difficut to keep warm.
+Preemies UK is small group of volunteers that knit and crochet clothing for premature babies, who find it particularly difficut to keep warm.

 Charity Clowns Knitted clowns and patchwoprk blankets are needed for the very poor children of Kosovo, on behalf of Hope and Aid Direct.

 Algerian Action provide clothing and toys to needy children aged between 0-12 and ‘baby packs’ to mothers who have nothing for their new-born’s.